Srivasu-U/Compiler/Notes/v3-Notes.md

     - We can modify the operand to the jump instruction *after* compiling `node.Consequence` which gives us the right position to jump to
     - This is called ***back-patching***, common in single-pass compilers, ie, walks through the AST only once
     - Essentially, we will keep emitting `9999` as the operand to the jump instruction, until we figure out where to jump to.
 Then we'll go back and correct the offset
+    - We emit `OpJump` and `OpJumpNotTruthy`, aka, both the jump locations, no matter what, during compilation.
+Both of these are also updated accordingly
+        -   `OpJumpNotTruthy` is updated after execution of consquence
+        - `OpJump` is updated after execution of alternative
     - From `compiler.go`
     ```
     [...]